-As reported by WWD, CFDA CEO Steven Kolb says it was all Tommy Hilfiger’s idea during the board meeting to add a new award.
+As reported by WWD, CFDA CEO Steven Kolb says it was Tommy Hilfiger’s idea to add a new award.
 “Tommy Hilfiger said, ‘If you think about influencers and how they’ve changed our industry, I think we should acknowledge that,’” said Kolb.
 Kim Kardashian will receive the award, and in accordance with the CFDA's rule that in order to receive a special award, attendance is mandatory, she will absolutely be in attendance, making for what will likely be one of the most heavily-followed and heavily-Instagrammed CFDA Awards to date.

-By handing out a non-designer awards, such as the Fashion Icon Award and now, the Influencer honor, the CFDA is able to ensure big name attendees form outside of the fashion industry.
+By handing out non-designer awards, such as the Fashion Icon Award and now, the Influencer honor, the CFDA is able to ensure big name attendees from outside of the fashion industry.
 Rihanna and Beyoncé certainly ensured maximum publicity in their respective award years.
 These women had a significant segment of the population watching, including a huge number of individuals who had certainly never heard of the CFDA or some of its nominated designers.

-While industry insiders and truly devoted fashion fans know (or at least can appreciate by close observation) the value inherent in a brand that manufactures locally, uses the finest materials and/or puts forth an original aesthetic, the general public arguably does not.
+While industry insiders and truly devoted fashion fans know (or at least can appreciate by close observation) the value inherent in a brand that manufactures locally, uses the finest materials and/or puts forth an innovative aesthetic, the general public arguably does not.
 That is usually not what drives their interest and/or purchasing behavior.
 (Not convinced?
 Look at the success of Vetements, whose creative director Demna Gvasalia was handed the CFDA's International Award last year).

 The average Joe often needs Rihanna or Beyoncé or Kanye or [insert your favorite star’s name here] to wear a garment by a designer that is not as established as Gucci or Louis Vuitton or Prada or Chanel or for Kim Kardashian to grace a red carpet in order to make the brand/event relevant or interesting or "fashionable" to them.

 As such, there is a strong argument that even if the evening’s award winners are overshadowed a bit by Hollywood, it is in their best interest that stars show up, wear their designs, get photographed and cause a media frenzy.
-This is valuable exposure, and there is a very good chance that a fan or two or ten of these celebrities will now be a life-long fan of the fashion brand.

 Red carpets are powerful marketing opportunities, after all ... but only if there are stars worth tuning in for.
 The CFDA understands this.